Nasal Issues & Nosebleed

 Can a tumour in the stomach be cured?

-Yes, if detected early, many abdominal tumours, including stomach and colon cancers, can be removed with surgery.
-Some may also respond well to chemotherapy or radiation.
+Yes.
+If detected early, many abdominal tumours, including stomach and colon cancers, can be removed with surgery.
+Some also respond well to chemotherapy, radiation, or targeted therapy.
+Always consult a qualified oncologist.

 What should I do if there is a tumour in the stomach?

 You should share your reports with a cancer specialist immediately.
-You can contact Bangla Health Connect for a consultation with Apollo doctors to understand the next steps.
+Bangla Health Connect can arrange consultations with doctors abroad to help you understand the next steps.
+It facilitates consultations but does not replace a doctor’s evaluation.

 How can I know if I have a tumour in my stomach?

 Doctors may suggest tests like CT scans, ultrasounds, or endoscopy if they suspect a tumour.
-Symptoms like long-term pain, swelling, or blood in the stool are warning signs.
+Symptoms such as persistent pain, swelling, or blood in the stool are warning signs.
+Seek professional medical care promptly.

 Are gynaecological tumours also considered abdominal tumours?

-How long do I need to stay in India for treatment?
+How long do I need to stay abroad for treatment?

 Can Bangla Health Connect help me with everything?

 Yes.
-Bangla Health Connect helps with doctor consultations, report reviews, visa letters, hospital bookings, and post-treatment support.
+Bangla Health Connect supports patients with doctor consultations, report reviews, visa letters, hospital coordination, cost estimates, flights, and follow-up support.

 Chennai .
 Delhi .
 Mumbai .
 Kolkata .
 Hyderabad .
 Banglore .
 Kochi .
 Ahmedabad